GuilhE/KMP-ComposeUIViewController/README.md

 Don't forget to import the plugin in each module.
 Check the swift export [sample](https://github.com/GuilhE/KMP-ComposeUIViewController/blob/7a7385f8f7f92c422d5f9d68b122ce652df98e18/sample/shared-models/build.gradle.kts#L5).

 > [!IMPORTANT]
-> When switching between modes - `embedAndSignAppleFrameworkForXcode` to `embedSwiftExportForXcode` or vice-versa - follow this steps:
+> When switching between modes - `embedAndSignAppleFrameworkForXcode` to `embedSwiftExportForXcode` or vice-versa - it's recommended to follow this
-> 1. Delete the `Representables` folder inside your `iosApp` using Xcode;
+> steps:
-> 2. Delete the `Derived Data` using Xcode or DevCleaner app;
+> 1. Delete the `Derived Data` using Xcode or DevCleaner app;
-> 3. Run `./gradlew clean --no-build-cache`.
+> 2. Run `./gradlew clean --no-build-cache`.

 ## Code generation